EmmaRocheteau/emma-rocheteau-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an MB/PhD student at the University of Cambridge working on machine learning problems for healthcare.
-During my PhD (2017-2021) I was part of the AI group in the computer science department.
-I am now a final year medical student and I will become an (academic) foundation doctor in West Suffolk and Addenbrooke's Hospitals from next year.
+I have recently graduated with a PhD from the University of Cambridge, where I worked on machine learning problems for healthcare as part of the AI group in the computer science department.
+I am also a final year medical student and I will become an (academic) foundation doctor in West Suffolk and Addenbrooke's Hospitals from August 2023.

 I have previously intercalated in part IIA engineering.